omkar1729/omkar1729/README.md

 - 👯 I’m looking to collaborate on **Applications of Deep learning to healthcare problems**

-- 👨‍💻 All of my projects are available at [http://omkar1729muglikar.technology/](http://omkar1729muglikar.technology/)

 - 💬 Ask me about **Machine/Deep Learning, Deploying ML models and drawing insights from Data**

 - 📫 How to reach me **om.muglikar@gmail.com**